jcbradbury/jcbradbury.github.io/_pages/stadium-economics.md

 A General Guide to the Economics of Stadiums

+I've conducted much research on the economics of stadiums, but not all of it is easily accessible to to non-economists.
+This page contains resources that are geared to cover the basic issues for non-economists.
+It includes articles, video shorts, and public presentation slides.

 ## Articles
 Stadium financing involves many difficult economic issuers that can be confusing.
 I've written some general summaries to explain the relevant economic issues and concepts.